-Impact Mitigation / Mitigation / Monitoring management objectives and outcomes management actions Methodology Frequency Responsibility any available topsoil should first be stripped from the entire surface to be disturbed and soil disturbance (e.g. excavations).
-Record the date of topsoil stripping and replacement.
-Check that topsoil covers the entire disturbed area.
+Impact Mitigation / Mitigation / Monitoring - management actions Methodology Frequency Responsibility any available topsoil should first be stripped from the entire surface to be disturbed and soil disturbance (e.g. excavations).
+Record the date of topsoil

 Table 3: Management plan for the operational phase